 - 1. Effective personal hygiene must be practiced at all times. - 2.
 Perfumes are not permitted in any clinical setting. - 3.
 Hair must be neat, clean, of natural color, and worn in a conservative style at all times. - 4.
-Male students should be clean-shaven or have a neatly trimmed mustache/beard. - 5.
-Make-up should be used only in moderation. - 6.
-Lab coats and uniforms must be clean and neatly pressed. - 7.
-Program selected colored uniforms must be worn at all times while in clinicals at an assigned site. - 8.
-Clean white or black shoes are to be worn in the clinical settings. - Jewelry worn in the clinical setting should be conservative.
+External artificial cosmetic enhancements (i.e. eye lashes, hair pieces, etc.) are not to be worn. - 5.
+Male students should be clean-shaven or have a neatly trimmed mustache/beard. - 6.
+Make-up should be used only in moderation. - 7.
+Lab coats and uniforms must be clean and neatly pressed. - 8.
+Program selected colored uniforms must be worn at all times while in clinicals at an assigned site. - 9.
+Clean white or black shoes are to be worn in the clinical settings. - 10.
+Jewelry worn in the clinical setting should be conservative.
 Large Hoop earrings are unacceptable.
 Jewelry worn in nose, eyebrow, tongue, or other visible pierced body parts is not acceptable.
-Ear gauges are not acceptable in the clinical setting. - 10.
-All visible tattoos are to be covered, at all times, while in clinicals at an assigned site. - 11.
-Fingernails should be short, clean, and well manicured.
-Artificial nails are not allowed. - 12.
-College of the Albemarle student ID must be worn at all times while in clinical rotations.
+Ear gauges are not acceptable in the clinical setting. - 11.
+All visible tattoos are to be covered, at all times, while in clinicals at an assigned site. - 12.
+Fingernails should be short, clean, and well-manicured.
+Artificial nails are not allowed.

+13. College of the Albemarle student ID must be worn at all times while in clinical rotations.